 - Steel frames may be safer- Steel and aluminum frames fail in different ways.
-A steel frame gives you a bit more warning.
-It won’t just fail and break in half.
-Steel bends or cracks slowly.
+A steel frame generally gives you a bit of warning before failing catastrophically.
+It won’t suddenly fail and break in half.
+Instead, steel bends or cracks slowly.
 If you inspect your steel frame periodically and after a crash, you’ll have plenty of warning that the frame is about to fail.
 If you spot a crack, you can get your frame repaired.
 Aluminum, on the other hand, can fail catastrophically.
 Aluminum doesn’t bend, it cracks and breaks.
 You could be speeding down a hill when your aluminum frame suddenly decides to break in half and throw you to the ground.
 Of course, this type of frame failure is pretty rare, but it can happen.

 - You can install S&S couplers- If you plan to fly with your bike, you may want to consider having S&S couplers installed at some point.
 These allow you to break your frame down into 2 pieces so you can pack your bike into a airline acceptable size checked bag (62 linear inches).
 The goal here is to avoid expensive oversized bag fees that many airlines charge for bicycles.
 S&S couplers are only possible to install on steel and some titanium bike frames.
 They are not compatible with aluminum frames.
 For more info, visit sandsmachine.com.

 - Steel is real- It’s the original bike frame material.
 In fact, it was the only choice until the mid-70s when aluminum frames were introduced.
-People have been riding steel bikes for over a century.
+People have been riding steel bikes for well over a century.
 Many cyclists swear by the ride characteristics of steel frames.
 Personally, I like the look of steel frames as well.
 I find the small-diameter round tubes more visually appealing than thick aluminum tubes.
 Many custom frame builders only work with steel.

 Steel Bike Frame Cons